malpa222/portfolio/_pages/redteaming/in-depth.md

     need to do some Library research on differences between Rust and C compilation process.
 Then I will take my findings to test in the Lab and the Workshop by reverse engineering a C program and its Rust counterpart.

-- **How does Rust handle binary portability?**
+- **Can the compilation process of the LLVM based compilers be used for malware development purposes?**

-    Nowadays, with the rise of RaaS, malware developers try to target more and more systems.
-Therefore, I want to investigate whether and how Rust handles binary portability.
+    Rust is a very recent case of a programming language built on the LLVM toolchain.
+However, this is not the only one.
+Many programming languages are built using the
-    To do that, I will use the previous research about Rust's compilation process and further extend it.
-Then I am going to do some hands-on testing to see if I can re-use my malware on different systems.
+    LLVM toolchain.
+The framework allows for a lot of flexibility and is very modular.
+Therefore, I want to investigate how it works and how it can be used by the malware developers.

 Having researched all the sub-questions I would be ready to produce the answer to the final question.
 To do that, I need to use the product of the research in the Lab to see if and how does it work and then present it to my peers in the Workshop strategy.